JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 # Abstract types

-In Julia, abstract types cannot be instantiated and are used to create a logical hierarchy of types.
-This can be seen in the hierarchy of numeric types introduced in the first lecture.
+Julia does not allow abstract types to be instantiated.
+They can only be used to create a logical hierarchy of types.
+The following figure shows this hierarchy for numeric types introduced in the first lecture.

 ![](types.svg)

-All types depicted in blue are abstract types.
-Note that Julia provides a variety of concrete types of numeric values.
-Although they have different representation sizes, `Int8`, `Int16`, `Int32`, `Int64`, and `Int128` all have in common that they are signed integer types.
-Likewise, `UInt8`, `UInt16`, `UInt32`, `UInt64`, and `UInt128` are all unsigned integer types, while `Float16`, `Float32`, and `Float64` are distinct in being floating-point types rather than integers.
-It is common for a piece of code to make sense, for example, only if its arguments are some integer, but not depend on what particular kind of integer.
-For example, the greatest common denominator algorithm works for all kinds of integers but will not work for floating-point numbers.
-Abstract types allow the construction of a hierarchy of types, providing a context into which concrete types can fit.
+All types depicted in blue are abstract types, and all green types are concrete types.
+For example, `Int8`, `Int16`, `Int32`, `Int64` and `Int128` are signed integer types, `UInt8`, `UInt16`, `UInt32`, `UInt64` and `UInt128` are unsigned integer types, while `Float16`, `Float32` and `Float64` are floating-point types.
+In many cases, the inputs must be of a specific type.
+An algorithm to find the greatest common denominator should work any integer types, but it should not work for any floating-point inputs.
+Abstract types specify these cases and provide a context into which concrete types can fit.

-Abstract types can be defined using the `abstract type` keyword followed by the type's name.
-Optionally, it is possible to specify that the type is a subtype of another existing abstract type.
-For example, the hierarchy of numeric types presented above can be defined as follows.
+Abstract types are defined by `abstract type` followed by the type.
+It is possible to specify a type to be a subtype of another abstract type.
+The definition of abstract numeric types would be:

 ```julia
 abstract type Number end